 History and original purpose of the German Shepherd Poodle mix

 Unfortunately, since the German Shepherd Poodle mix is a newer generation crossbreed, there is very little known about his exact origin.

 However, we can still learn quite a bit from looking into the histories of his purebred parents.

 As his name suggests, the German Shepherd is believed to be the descendant of herding dogs from Germany, which varied in type depending on the region.

-During the 1800s, enthusiasts and breeders got together to breed different types of German herding dogs throughout Germany to create what eventually led to the modern-day German Shepherd.
+During the 1800s, enthusiasts and breeders got together to breed different types of German herding dogs.
+This eventually led to the modern-day German Shepherd we know and love.

-It is common knowledge that the German Shepherd of today is a famous police and military dog.
-But did you know that most of his skills came from his days herding sheep?
+It is common knowledge that today’s German Shepherd is a famous police and military dog.
+But did you know that most of his skills came from his sheepherding days?